udayakumar-s/ej2-angular-docs/ej2-angular/numerictextbox/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Numerictextbox component
+# Getting started with Angular Numerictextbox component

 The following section explains the steps required to create the NumericTextBox component and also it demonstrates the basic usage of the NumericTextBox.

 ## Dependencies